State Guard Association of the United States: Training and certification programs

 The SGAUS Military Emergency Management Specialist (MEMS) program was created in 1998.
 The program is structured around the Federal Emergency Management Agency's National Incident Management System (NIMS) and Incident Command System (ICS).
 The MEMS program curriculum includes online Federal Emergency Management Agency (FEMA) NIMS and ICS courses offered free of charge through FEMA's Emergency Management Institute's (EMI) Independent Study Program.
 In addition to online FEMA courses, students are required to complete operational practicums that incorporate the learning objectives of the online FEMA courses.

 The MEMS Academy curricula are based on the idea of developing areas of common knowledge required at different levels of responsibility in emergency response and use accepted, validated courses available throughout the nation.
 The principle behind the several MEMS curricula is that individuals with Basic MEMS qualification will have operational understanding of the principles of emergency management, including mitigation, preparedness, emergency response and recovery and have knowledge, skills and abilities needed to effectively work within a comprehensive emergency management operation.
 Those with Senior and Master level qualification will be able to lead and plan incident response efforts of increasing complexity.

-Certification in the MEMS program consists of three levels: basic, senior, and master, with traditional military style badges awarded to students upon completion of each level.
-In addition to the badges, those students who participate in operational missions may be awarded a distinctive flash, which is worn behind the badge.
+Certification in the MEMS program consists of four levels: basic, senior, master, and liaison officer (LNO) all-hazards specialist, with traditional military-style skill badges awarded to students upon completion of each level.
+The skill badge the LNO level is identical to master, except that the insignia gold instead of silver.
+In addition to the badges, those students who participate in operational missions may be awarded a distinctive blue and gray flash, which is worn behind the badge.

 For a short time, there was a MEMS Command and Staff College operated by the SGAUS.
 Students who successfully completed this program were awarded the MEMS Command and Staff College Unit Citation.